rithi-krishnaraj/ms2_App/README.md

 ## Usage

 1. Upload your mass spectrometry data files in either MGF or mzML format.
+2. View All Scan Numbers and their MetaData
-2. Select the scan number to view the MS2 spectrum.
+3. Select a scan number to view the MS2 Spectrum.
+4. View Unfiltered and Filtered (Normalized & Square-Root) Spectrums for selected user scan
-3. Adjust the parameters for GNPS FASTSearch as needed.
+5. Adjust parameters for GNPS FastSearch as needed
+6. Generate GNPS Link to use GNPS FastSearch Dashboard directly with your selected user can
+7. View Matching USI Results
+8. Use Metabolomics Resolver Spectrum Viewer to compare selected user scan with a selected matching USI in both unfiltered and filtered mirror plots
-4. Generate results and download them in CSV format.
+8. Generate results and download them in CSV format.